FabioRosado/landing-page/README.md

 ## Deployment

-Simply open the `index.html` page on your favourite editor and everything will work fine.
+Simply open the `index.html` page on your favourite browser and everything will work fine.

 ## Things you can do